Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 sync code converted between two independently designed representations every frame.
 SceneDB 2.0 specifies both sides as a single byte-identical contract.
 The mesh metadata struct is 72 bytes on the CPU and 72 bytes on the GPU, with the same field offsets, the same alignment, the same padding.
-Test 3 compares every byte offset between the host Rust struct and the compiled WGSL shader struct and fails on any single-byte mismatch.
 The upload is a memcpy into a layout that is guaranteed identical to the source layout.

 ```rust
 // Mesh metadata: same struct, same layout, both sides